Midorifuji Kazunari: Makuuchi career

 During the March 2023 tournament, Midorifuji first achieved his best performance in makuuchi by winning five bouts in a row.
 He then went to lead the honbasho, recording ten wins in ten matches and securing a comfortable lead against Daieishō, the wrestler closest to his score, with two wins ahead of the former.
 However, he fell on the eleventh day with a defeat against Wakamotoharu, and then on the twelfth day against Wakatakakage.
 On the fourteenth day, Daieishō handed him his fourth consecutive defeat, which took Midorifuji out of the title race.
 Midorifuji was listed as a potential recipient of a Fighting Spirit award on Day 15, but it was contingent on an eleventh win.
 Midorifuji lost to Shōdai and did not receive the award.
 Commenting on his performance at the tournament, Midorifuji expressed his joy at having made it this far in the title race and considered the tournament a good experience.

 At the July tournament, Midorifuji won against the new ōzeki Kirishima, in a demanding match of about two minutes, marked by a rare "mawashi matta" (まわし待った), or mawashi break, a pause during which the gyōji reattaches a wrestler's mawashi.

 During the preparations for the September 2023 tournament, Midorifuji was ranked as the lightest makuuchi wrestler, and was also the lightest wrestler ranked as sekitori, ex-æquo with Kihō.

 During the November 2023 tournament, Midorifuji had a notable match with Hokuseihō on day seven; the match being between the lightest and tallest wrestler in the division.
 The match also received attention after lasting a total of 6 minutes 40 seconds, and being marked by a very rare mizu-iri (water break), an event that had not happened in makuuchi for 8 years, since day fourteen of the March 2015 tournament during the match between Terunofuji and Ichinojō.
 During the 2025 May tournament he recorded an unusual run of nine consecutive defeats since the first day of the tournament, which ended on the tenth day with his victory over Chiyoshōma, before proceeding to win his last 6 matches to give him a record of 6-9.
+It was announced that he would withdraw from the March 2026 tournament due to heart failure, with medical certificates saying he would require one month of treatment.